-Male suspect found dead in home after 3-hour standoff
+Man found dead in home after 3-hour standoff

-MEDINA, Ohio (AP) - Police say a woman was shot in the head at an Ohio home and an ensuing standoff has ended with the death of a suspect inside the home.
+MEDINA, Ohio (AP) - Police say a man who reportedly called 911 saying he shot a woman in the head at an Ohio home has been found dead after holding police at bay for three hours.

-Montville Township police in Medina County were notified around 1 a.m.
-Sunday that a child ran into a fast-food restaurant saying she had been assaulted.
-The police release says she told hospital staff the man who assaulted her shot a woman at a home.
+Montville Township police in Medina County say they received the 911 call as they were responding to a child’s earlier report around 1 a.m.
+Sunday that a man assaulted her and shot a woman at the same home.

-Police were arriving at the home when a man called dispatch saying he had shot a woman.

-Authorities say a man in the garage near the wounded woman ran inside the home.
-Police say they found him dead after a three-hour standoff.
+The police release says they found a man in the garage near the wounded woman.
+They say he refused to surrender and ran inside the home.
+Police found him dead after the three-hour standoff.

 The woman’s condition wasn’t immediately known.